Table of Contents

 - By first disabling THC and bringing the plasma arc to a desirable position and then recording the reference voltage.

-This second method is recommended for more experienced users who want more granularity and quality control.
+This second method is recommended for the more experienced users.

 7. Set the Acceleration Ratio.
 It is set to be 20 by default, thus setting it to 50 as in the example below will make the acceleration ratio 2.5 larger than the default, from 100% to 250%.

-8. Set the THC Low Speed value.
-Whenever the speed of the machine will fall lower than this value, the possibility of the arc voltage fluctuating rises greatly.
-Thus, to prevent the torch from diving, the last height value before the speed goes below your THC Low Speed value is taken and maintained until the speed rises back up again.
+8. Set the THC Low Speed, [%] of feedrate value.
+Whenever the speed of the machine will fall lower than this percentage of the feedrate, the possibility of the arc voltage fluctuating rises greatly.
+Thus, to prevent the torch from diving, the last height value before the speed goes below your THC Low Speed percentage value is taken and maintained until the speed rises back up again.

 9. Select the Hi/Lo event output port (63 by default).